anusha-murali/anusha-murali.github.io/DP/problems.md

 ### Introduction

 Dynamic programming (DP) is a method for solving complex problems by breaking them down into simpler subproblems.
 It is applicable when the problem has overlapping subproblems and optimal substructure.
-Here are some common techniques used in dynamic programming:
+Following are some common techniques used in dynamic programming:

 ### 1. **Memoization (Top-Down Approach)**
    - **Description**: Memoization involves storing the results of expensive function calls and reusing them when the same inputs occur again.
 This is typically implemented using recursion and a cache (e.g., a hash table or array).